 Chapter 2: Registered Participants and Registration

 This Chapter establishes the various categories of Registered Participants and the registration requirements for each category (including eligibility criteria and unit classification requirements).
-It also contains provisions on the registration process, transfer of registration, ceasing to be a Registered Participant, and on how the Australian Energy Market Operator is to determine participant fees.
+It also contains provisions on the registration process, transfer of registration, ceasing to be a Registered Participant, and on how the Australian Energy Market Operator (AEMO) is to determine participant fees.

 Chapter 2A: Regional Structure

-• Part A provides a framework for applicants to propose changes to the regions of the National Electricity Market to address congestion problems, and for the Australian Energy Market Commission to make changes to these regions, including consider and consult on proposed changes and make determinations, and
+• Part A provides a framework for applicants to propose changes to the regions of the National Electricity Market to address congestion problems, and for the AEMC to make changes to these regions, including consider and consult on proposed changes and make determinations, and

-• Part B sets out procedures for the implementation or regional changes by the Australian Energy Market Operator.
+• Part B sets out procedures for the implementation or regional changes by AEMO.

 Chapter 3: Market Rules